tobydriscoll/EigenShow.jl/README.md

 # EigenShow.jl
-Interactive demonstrator of eigenvectors and singular vectors
+Interactive demonstrator of eigenvectors and singular vectors for Julia